juanmv94/SparkAR-FaceTrackingRecording/README.md

 You should copy this **full** array for the **Play** script.

 #### 3. Open the play project
+The project is made with SparkAR 110.1.0 so any version after will open it.
 * Open the project and replace the dummy Texture Secuence *00[1-34]* with yours (Delete it and import from computer all your JPGs.
 When imported, change the type at the right menu to "Texture Secuence".
 Add this new texture sequence to *animationSequence0*). **Remember to disable compression!**
 * Change the **frameRate** script.js constant with your desired value for playback frame rate.
 * Set the **interpolation** script.js constant to **true** or **false** to your choice.